nickgerace/dotfiles/os/darwin/README.md

-# Setting Up a macOS Machine
+# Setting Up macOS

-Follow these steps (in order) to set up a macOS machine.
+This guide is aimed at setting up a fresh installation of macOS.

 ## Prepare OS